apmckinlay/natureapp/trees/thimble.md

 ---
 Thimbleberry is a bushy **shrub** (1.5-5 ft tall) with large (4-11 in long and wide), 5-lobed **leaves**.
 Unlike Raspberry or Pacific [Blackberry](/trees/blackber/), it has no thorns.

 Clusters of small, white **flowers** with 5 petals around a centre of pale yellow stamens can be seen between May and July.
 The red **berries** are small, flatter, and softer than raspberries.
-The fruit is edible but rather bland.

 Thimbleberry grows in forest margins and clearings of the western mountains as well as on the Pacific coast and around the Great Lakes.